 After a long winter, gardeners are eager to get out of their houses and into their gardens.
-In the stark, tawny woodlands of early spring, emerging through the fall leaf litter, little green shoots and tiny, delicate blossoms decorate the forest floor.
-These small, dainty plants, often grow in beds of moss and leaf litter where larger plants will not easily crowd them.
-Known as spring ephemerals, they are among the first plants to pop up in spring and the first to flower.
-They emerge early to take advantage of the sunlight that penetrates through the bare branches of the deciduous woodland.
+If you wander out into the stark, tawny woodlands of early spring, you will see little shoots and delicate blossoms emerging.
+These dainty plants often grow in beds of moss and leaf litter where larger plants will not easily crowd them.
+Known as spring ephemeral plants, they are the first plants to pop up in spring and the first to flower.
+They emerge early to take advantage of the sunlight that penetrates the bare branches of the deciduous woodland.

-Usually when thinking about spring ephemerals, the classic Eurasian species come to mind — tulips, daffodils, crocuses, hyacinths, and grape hyacinth.
-They emerge in early spring, flower soon after, and dye back to dormancy by early to mid-summer.
+Some familiar spring ephemerals are the classic Eurasian species — tulips, daffodils, crocuses, hyacinths, and grape hyacinth.
+They emerge in early spring, flower, and die back to dormancy by early to mid-summer.
 Underground lies a bulb, corm, or other storage organ that patiently waits for next year to start the process over again.
-These species are popular and easy to grow, but they are only a few of the many species available and none of them is native.
+These species are popular and easy to grow, but they are only a few of the many species available and none of them are native.

 In eastern North America, where hardwood-deciduous forests once dominated the landscape, a beautiful bounty of ephemerals abound!

 One of the first spring blooming ephemerals is yellow trout lily (Erythronium americanum), a 4”-6” tall plant with a few spotted leaves and sweet scented, nodding yellow blossoms that resemble miniature lily blooms.
 Trout lilies are often found near streams in moist soils.
 Their unique bulbs use strong roots to pull themselves deeper into the soil over time, and send out rhizomes to colonize large areas.